next-actions/pytest-mh/docs/articles/running-tests.rst

 Debugging tests
 ===============

-Pytest-mh stores logs for each test run.
+``pytest-mh`` stores logs for each test run.
 These logs can be found among the test artifacts in artifacts directory (by default ``./artifacts``).
 You can find them
 in: